 The Indonesian drivers license is no longer available to visitors on a 30 day tourist visa.

+The most common types of Indonesian drivers license are SIM A for a regular car (< 3,500kg) and SIM C for a motorbike.
 In 2016 there were plans to split the motorbike license into 3 variants but this has not happened yet.

 If you’re in South-Bali, then you will need to go to the Polresta in Jalan Gunung Sanghyang in West Denpasar.
 Long trousers are required when entering the police station.

 There are also mobile Police driver license units (for example at Carrefour Sunset) but these only process 5-year extensions (not new licenses).

 - a copy of your Indonesian visa

 - your expired SIM (if you’re extending)

 There used to be a doctor practice next door the Poltabes but it is no longer there.
 The doctor practice right infront of the police office refuse to give health certificates for the purpose of getting a SIM.

 Thank you to “Beachdog” for the following update left in the comments;